Jopp-gh/Obsidian-Dune84/README.md

 My theme is called after [**Frank Herbert**](https://en.wikipedia.org/wiki/Frank_Herbert)'s eponymous novel cycle.
 His novels were incredibly successful and influenced **Science-fiction** and everything related afterwards, so nobody dared to portray his universe on big screen until [**Dune** from 1984](https://www.imdb.com/title/tt0087182/), directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio).
 I still enjoy to watch Dune from 1984, - both Frank and David created an epic, evergreen artwork.

 The color palette of Dune offers:
-- a **daylight palette** with three colors: a _warm wood - sand - rosé tint,_
+- **daylight palette** with warm colors: _wood - sand - rosé_,
-- a **nighttime palette** with three colors: a  _fresh, dusk - midnight - blacky tint one_,
+- **nighttime palette** with fresh colors: _dusk - midnight - blacky_,
-- two **flat tones** resembling the default Obsidian b/w theme.
-You can customize these "flat tones" with colors you like!
+- **flat tones** resembling Obsidian's default b/w theme.
+You can customize both "flat tones" with the colors you like!

 > [!tip]
 >
-> If you read further, you will discover Dune is not just a color play, but adds a ton of new features too!
+> If you read further, you will discover this theme is not just a color play, but **Dune adds a ton of new features** as well!
 Check out its [features](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main#features)
 >Please support this project!
-Check out [Dune Gold](https://valcode.gumroad.com/) too!
+Get [Dune Gold](https://www.paypal.com/donate/?business=SGUAFT97D8E2A&no_recurring=0&currency_code=EUR) too!

 <br>

 ### 🔑 Motivation
-The reason why I share my theme with you is because I want to connect with like-minded people:

-_to connect with each other is like to connect useful and interesting data in Obsidian to get and grow new and inspiring and awesome insights!_
+> To connect with each other is like to connect useful and interesting data in Obsidian and grow new, inspiring and awesome insights!

-Feel free to  _Private Message_ `Jopp` on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433).
-My interests are related to:
+Apart from developing this theme, feel free to  _Private Message / Direct Message_ [Jopp](https://forum.obsidian.md/u/jopp/summary) and chat with me about topics related to:

 ```
 - #architecture,
 - #furniture #design,
-- #workflow #code #design,
+- #workflow #code,
 - #cultural #events,
 - #entertainment #art,
 - #drawing,